amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions/How to win data science competitions.md

 1. <b>Holdout</b> - There is one split in the data and one part is considered as training dataset and the other is considered as validation dataset such that there is no overlap within the training and validation.
 2. <b>K-fold</b> - We split our data into k different parts and iterate through them using every part as validation set only once.
 It can be said that K-fold validation is k times hold out validation.
 3. <b>Leave one out</b> - Leave one out validation is a special case of k-fold validation when k is equal to the number of samples in our data.
 We will iterate over each sample leaving k-1 objests as training and 1 object as testing subset.
+4. <b>Moving window validation</b> - In case the dataset we are anlaysing is a time-series we use a moving window validation, where each period of time is used as a validation set.

 The main difference between the three strategies is the number of splits that are made on the data.